Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Introduction

 The effort to describe the dynamics of nonlinear surface waves has primarily concentrated on considering small to moderate Reynolds numbers while assuming long-wave deformations of the free surface.
-Several competing and (or) complementary models have been derived, including the Benney model \cite{Benney66} that uses the systematics expansion of the hydrodynamic equations for long-wave disturbances of the base flow at finite Reynolds numbers, the Kuramoto-Sivashinski equation \cite{Sivash} that employs a weakly nonlinear reduction of the Benney model, the zero-Reynolds number long-wave model \cite{Oron97} that is derived from a Stokes equation in the limit of long-waves deformations of the film surface, and the boundary-layer model developed by Shkadov \cite{Shkadov67,Shkadov68}, where a self-similar parabolic longitudinal velocity profile was assumed and the validity of such idealisation confirmed at finite Reynolds numbers.
+Several competing and (or) complementary models have been derived, including the Benney model \cite{Benney66} that uses a systematic expansion of the hydrodynamic equations for long-wave disturbances of the base flow at finite Reynolds numbers, the Kuramoto-Sivashinski equation \cite{Sivash} that employs a weakly nonlinear reduction of the Benney model, the zero-Reynolds number long-wave model \cite{Oron97} that is derived from a Stokes equation in the limit of long-waves deformations of the film surface, and the boundary-layer model developed by Shkadov \cite{Shkadov67,Shkadov68}, where a self-similar parabolic longitudinal velocity profile was assumed and the validity of such idealisation confirmed at finite Reynolds numbers.
 Extensive numerical and theoretical analysis of these and other relevant models revealed a high complexity of the nonlinear waves dynamics and their interaction.
-For a comprehensive overview of the wave dynamics in one-layer liquid films on an inclined plane, we refer the reader to several original works \cite{alekseenko85,trifonov_tsvelodub_1991,Nguyen2000,Gollub94,Chang89,CHANG87,pumir83,thiele04}.
+For a complete overview of the wave dynamics in one-layer liquid films on an inclined plane, we refer the reader to several original works \cite{alekseenko85,trifonov_tsvelodub_1991,Nguyen2000,Gollub94,Chang89,CHANG87,pumir83,thiele04,chang1993} as well as several comprehensive reviews \cite{CHANG96,Craster09,kalliadasis2011falling}.